astral-sh/ruff/README.md

 - Single-path patterns, like `.mypy_cache` (to exclude any directory named `.mypy_cache` in the tree), `foo.py` (to exclude any file named `foo.py`), or `foo_*.py` (to exclude any file matching `foo_*.py` ).
-- Relative patterns, like `./directory/foo.py` (to exclude that specific file) or `./directory/*.py` (to exclude any Python files in `./directory`).
+- Relative patterns, like `directory/foo.py` (to exclude that specific file) or `directory/*.py` (to exclude any Python files in `directory`).
 Note that these paths are relative to the directory from which you execute `ruff`, and _not_ the directory of the `pyproject.toml`.

 ### Compatibility with Black